 "Having the opportunity to participate in the Fellows Program was very rewarding for me and the community.
 The value these students bring to the community lasts much longer than one summer.
 Through the inclusive leadership training, which every organization and workplace should be required to have, I was able to shift my perspective and view our community through the students' eyes and experiences.
 I would encourage every community to sponsor student fellows."

 Rural Prosperity Nebraska selects student fellows via a competitive application and interview process.
 Students have the opportunity to earn $5000 through a 10-week (400 hour) hands-on work experience in a placement community.
 Applicants may be enrolled in any college, study any major, and are required to have a minimum GPA of 2.5/4.0.
 Pairs of fellows live in their new community to work on community-defined projects and serve their host communities for 10 weeks during summer.
-Now accepting applications.
+Apply by December 31, 2020.

 Ready to become a Rural Fellow?